 The function event.m specifies a stopping condition that terminates the simulation before the final time if the altitude goes below zero.

-Trim control settings are calculated by minimizing the quadratic function of longitudinal accelerations (i.e., rates of change of axial velocity, normal velocity, and pitch rate) contained in TrimCost.m.
-As shown, equal weight is given to each component in the cost function, J, because the defining matrix, R, is an identity matrix.
-The parameters that are adjusted to minimize J are the stabilator angle, throttle setting, and pitch angle (which equals the angle of attack in steady, level flight).
-TrimCost.m calls EoM.m to generate the needed accelerations. x(1) and x(3) are varied to maintain constant airspeed with varying angle of attack.
+Trim control settings are calculated by minimizing a quadratic function of longitudinal accelerations (i.e., rates of change of axial velocity, normal velocity, and pitch rate) contained in TrimCost.m.
+Equal weight is given to each component in the cost function, J; the defining matrix, R, is an identity matrix.
+The stabilator angle, throttle setting, and pitch angle (which equals the angle of attack in steady, level flight) are adjusted to minimize J.

 DCM.m computes the direction-cosine (or rotation) matrix as a function of Euler angles.
 RMQ.m computes the rotation matrix with quaternions.
 The rotation matrices transform vectors from the earth-relative frame of reference to the body-axis frame.

 LinModelv2.m calls function EoMv2.m to generate f(x,u) and appends seven dummy elements to account for the controls.
 Thus, xdotj is a function of [xT uT], and numjac calculates the Jacobian matrix evaluated at the nominal values of state and control.
 The stability matrix, F, is contained in the upper-left (12 x 12) partition, and the control-effect matrix, G, is contained in the upper-right (12 x 7) partition of the Jacobian.